 If the small diamonds are whiter than your center diamond the contrast will make the main diamond seem more tinted in color.

-If the small diamonds are too colored the eye picks it up very quickly.
-It’s going to bug you.
+If the small diamonds are too colored the eye picks it up very quickly, and it’s going to bug you.
 Believe me.

-Your setter carefully places the diamonds into their seats.
-The metal prongs are closed around them to ensure a snug fit.
+Your setter carefully places the diamonds into their seats, and the metal prongs are closed around them to ensure a snug fit.

 After the diamond are adequately secured your setter will file away any excess metal on the prongs/claws to ensure optimal exposure of your small diamonds, without poor durability.